Codeception/Codeception/docs/modules/Yii2.md

 ### fillField

-Fills a text field or textarea with value.
+Fills a text field or textarea with the given string.

-Example:

 ``` php
 <?php